huggingface/transformers/docs/source/en/autoregressive_generation.md

 <!-- TODO: complete with new guides -->
 ### Advanced generate usage
-1. [Guide](generation_strategies) on how to select different generation methods, how to control the configuration file, and how to activate streaming;
+1. [Guide](generation_strategies) on how to control different generation methods, how to set up the generation configuration file, and how to stream the output;
 2. API reference on [~generation.GenerationConfig], [~generation.GenerationMixin.generate], and [generate-related classes](internal/generation_utils).

 ### LLMs
-1. [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard), which focuses on the quality of the models;
+1. [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard), which focuses on the quality of the open-source models;
-2. [Open LLM-Perf Leaderboard](https://huggingface.co/spaces/optimum/llm-perf-leaderboard), which focuses on throughput.
+2. [Open LLM-Perf Leaderboard](https://huggingface.co/spaces/optimum/llm-perf-leaderboard), which focuses on LLM throughput.

 ### Latency and Throughput
 1. [Guide](main_classes/quantization) on dynamic quantization, which shows you how to drastically reduce your memory requirements.